meroxa/cli/docs/cmd/www/meroxa-resources-create.md

-      --ca-cert string           trusted certificates for verifying resource --client-cert string       client certificate for authenticating to the resource --client-key string        client private key for authenticating to the resource -h, --help                     help for create
+      --ca-cert string           trusted certificates for verifying resource --client-cert string       client certificate for authenticating to the resource --client-key string        client private key for authenticating to the resource --env string               environment (name or UUID) where resource will be created -h, --help                     help for create
   -m, --metadata string          resource metadata
       --password string          password